 Where we process your special category data such as that relating to health data and data collected for equal opportunity purposes, we do so to carry out our law obligations and to enable you to exercise your rights in relation to employment law, to fulfil our legal obligations and for reasons of substantial public interest and in line with our Data Protection and Human Resources Policies.

+We collect this information directly from you as part of your application.
 We will not collect any personal data from you which we do not need.

 Providing us with this information is a necessary preliminary to potentially entering into a contract with the FSA and failure to provide the information could result in you not being considered for employment in the FSA.

 Feedback is provided to applicants who reach the final stage of our selection process, which is usually an interview.
 Feedback is entered directly onto our Applicant Tracker System.

 For applicants who accept an offer of employment, further personal data is obtained for the pre-employment screening purposes.
 This involves a health declaration, criminal record declaration, pension questionnaire and equal opportunity information.

 We also carry out demographic monitoring and reporting of our applicant diversity and inclusion data, throughout the different stages of our selection process.
 Monitoring and reporting of this information is produced on an anonymised basis.

 How and where we store your data and who we may share it with